Ferry from Athens (Piraeus) to Aegina

 How long is the ferry ride from Athens (port of Piraeus) to Aegina?

-The duration of the Athens (port of Piraeus) - Aegina ferry trip normally ranges from 25m to 1h 5m.
+The duration of the Athens - Aegina ferry trip normally ranges from 30 min to 1 hr 25 min, depending on the type of vessel and your destination.

 Related posts from our blog